 Why you won't feel "high" after taking hemp extracts.

 Hemp extract is rich in beneficial plant compounds called cannabinoids including CBD, but it's very low in THC—the psychoactive compound that causes you to feel "high" when smoking weed.
 "There is very little THC in hemp products, less than 0.3% verses up to 30% in marijuana," explains functional medicine doctor Amy Shah, M.D.
 (In order to be a legal product, hemp extracts must contain less than 0.3% THC, which the USDA considers a 'trace amount.')

 Hemp extract does contain terpenes and flavonoids, organic compounds present in all plants, fruits, and vegetables that give off specific aromas and tastes.
 These elicit particular responses in the body and often act synergistically with cannabinoids to boost their effects.
-So while the supplement can make your body feel good and relax your mind, hemp oil won't make you feel high—even when taken in large doses.
+So while the supplement can make your body feel good and relax your mind, hemp oil won't make you feel high1—even when taken in large doses.

 What you can expect after you take hemp oil.

-Full-spectrum hemp oils are comprised of the whole hemp plant, meaning they're high in cannabinoids, like CBD, and phytocannabinoids, which, renowned integrative physician Robert Rountree, M.D., tells mbg, "affect the [human body's] endocannabinoid system, the body's master regulatory system."
-Together, all these working parts of the plant produce what's called the "entourage effect," magnifying the product's effects on the body.
+Full-spectrum hemp oils are comprised of the whole hemp plant, meaning they're high in cannabinoids, like CBD, and phytocannabinoids, which, renowned integrative physician Robert Rountree, M.D., tells mbg, "affect the [human body's] endocannabinoid system, the body's master regulatory system.*" Together, all these working parts of the plant produce what's called the "entourage effect," magnifying the product's effects on the body.*